 - North London Strings Club – Ignite your child’s love of music with award-winning weekly classes.
 North London Strings Club offer fun-filled and motivating tuition, developing their musicianship alongside their confidence, focus and social skills.
 Choose from Violin, Guitar, Ukulele or Cello – they offer hire of an instrument for £3/week, leaving the stresses of buying an instrument behind!
 Their 10-week courses coincide with school term-times and offer children the chance to learn an instrument in a fun and rewarding environment.
 Lessons incorporate their carefully-crafted curriculum, ensuring they develop a real understanding of music theory and performance.
 Plus, the end-of-term concert lets them show off what they’ve achieved!
 For more information and/or to book a class, call North London Strings Club on 0121 369 1950 or send an email to email@example.com

 - Hartbeeps multi sensory classes in St Johns Wood for 0-2 years take place at Poem Bar & Grill.
 Baby bells classes for newborn to sitting babies every Thursday at 2.30-3.15pm and Baby Beeps classes for sitting babies to toddlers every Thursday at 3.30-4.15pm.
-There is a 10% offer for NW8-mums when booking for a term.
-Please use the code NW8-mum.

 - Rosy Thompson Academy of Dance offers a whole array of classes from singing, drama, musical theatre to street jazz.
 Situated in Portland Place in Marylebone, this academy offers so much for children from the age of 3.